IMG_0369.JPG

 I call this field the Value Add or the 360 Degree Experience, and it's something I consider myself to be a brand leader in.
 From Aftershows and Live events to viewer interaction and VR.
 I will being this Value Add experience to all projects I'm part of.

-Dan Tapster - Work Ethic
+Dan Tapster - VFX

-Dan Tapster - Work Ethic
+Dan Tapster - VFX

 P072710CK-0218.jpg